Pediatric scoliosis: What every parent should know

 What are the treatment options for scoliosis?

 “Our care team recommends evidence-based treatments for each child we treat,” said Dr. Hadden.
-“Surgery is a great option for improving long-term function.”
+“For large curves, surgery is the most effective option for improving and preserving long-term function.”

 The thought of a child undergoing surgery can be intimidating to parents, but Dr. Hadden has seen many children return to a high level of activity after they finish recovering from their surgery.

 “We’ve had patients who are gymnasts, horseback riders and football players,” said Dr. Hadden.
-“Families are often surprised at how smooth and short the recovery is.
-Healthy patients without other medical conditions can go back to their physical activities after three months and contact sports after six months.”
+“Families are often surprised at how smooth and short the recovery is.”

-Having advanced pediatric spine care in a place like Sioux Falls benefits the local community.
-Without a specialist like Dr. Hadden, many families would have to travel a great distance to receive care.
+Having advanced pediatric spine care in places like Sioux Falls and Fargo benefits the local community.
+Without specialists like Dr. Hadden and Dr. Waseemuddin, many families would have to travel a great distance to receive care.

-“Providing scoliosis surgery in Sioux Falls keeps patients closer to home so they don’t have to travel to a place like Denver or Dallas,” said Dr. Hadden.
+“Providing scoliosis surgery at a Sanford location can keep patients closer to home so they don’t have to travel to a place like Denver or Dallas,” said Dr. Hadden.
 “With the correct treatment, children with scoliosis can forget about their diagnosis and live fully functional lives.”

 Learn more about Sanford Health Pediatric Orthopedics.